Baby lying on his back with a big smile on his face.

 Breast milk, in normal circumstances, will provide immune and gut protection.

-Learn more about the benefit of breastfeeding here.
+Learn more about the benefits of breastfeeding here.

 Conclusion